lamont-cookbooks/sk_sysctl/README.md

 FIXME: add some real README, this is here for now to make supermaket happy.

-Testing a release to supermarket (again).
+Testing a release to supermarket (again, again).